 5905 Wilshire Blvd

 The Los Angeles County Museum of Art, known as LACMA, is nestled on a section of Wilshire Boulevard referred to as Museum Row on the Miracle Mile.

 This part of Wilshire is home to a few of the best things to do in Los Angeles, the Petersen Auto Museum and the La Brea Tar Pits, in addition to LACMA, which is why it’s referred to as Museum Row.

 LACMA is a famous museum in Los Angeles where over 147,000 items are housed, covering a multitude of different types and kinds of art.
-You may be familiar with their Urban Light outdoor sculpture, which is a series of antique street lamps that has become a popular photo op.
-They pride themselves on displaying art from diverse cultural backgrounds, and highlighting various historical time periods.
+You may be familiar with their Urban Light outdoor sculpture, which is a series of antique street lamps that has become a popular photo op and one of the most popular things to do in LA at night!

 There are an array of ongoing and rotating exhibitions to tour, which makes it easy to spend an entire afternoon at this Los Angeles museum.
 You will need to purchase advance tickets by going online or by calling the LACMA ticket office.

 Psst…if you visit the second Tuesday of the month your LACMA admission is free!